compwiz32/PowerShell/README.md

 # PowerShell
-Collection of scripts I wrote, borrowed (stole) or reference!
+A collection of scripts I wrote, borrowed and modified or referenced!

+Please email me at mkanakos@gmail.com with questions.